 You may have heard about "cookies" when browsing the internet.
 A cookie is a small text file that a website saves on your computer or mobile device when you visit a site.
 Since the European Union enacted its ePrivacy directive (some years before the GDPR) you may have spent a non negligible fraction of your online time clicking on pop-up banners saying that you accept that "cookie" are stored on your browser for this-and-that reason, unfailingly to help the website administrators to make it better and thus improve your user experience.

-Websites and web analytics services could still identify you using permanent profiling “cookies,” but we have disable those too, including the web analytics service cookie.
-We tested the Security Praxis website with Firefox browser: once the "Do not track me" preference is set, the only cookie you may end up with after visiting our website is where Twitter stores the language, and it expires at the end of the session.
-Your experience may vary with other browsers.
+Websites and web analytics services could still identify you using permanent profiling “cookies,” but we have disabled those too, including the web analytics service cookie.
+We tested the Security Praxis website with Firefox browser: once the "Do not track me" preference is set, there are no cookies set.
+Period.

 You can find more information about how to control and/or delete cookies on aboutcookies.org.
 You can delete all cookies that are already on your computer and you can set most browsers to prevent them from being placed.
 If you do this, however, you may have to manually adjust some preferences every time you visit a site and some services and functionalities may not work.

-Security Praxis website may embed videos from YouTube or updates from Twitter and other third-party services.
-When your browser loads the Security Praxis page it will send some bits of information to these services and they may store a cookie in your browser, according to your local settings (e.g. if the "do not track" preference is set or not).
+Some articles published on Security Praxis may embed videos from YouTube or updates from Twitter and other third-party services.
+When your browser loads these specific pages, the Security Praxis page it will send some bits of information to these services and they may store a cookie in your browser, according to your local settings (e.g. if the "do not track" preference is set or not).
 This is a tradeoff we have to live with if we want to keep providing you what we consider useful services.
 The best we can do is being open about it.